tprei/tprei/README.md

 Right now I'm mostly working in making a [platform](https://github.com/Projeto-USPY/) for USP students to seek information about professors and subjects.

-I've done a lot of Freelancing @ Upwork and I'm currently as a Backend Developer Intern at iFood 🌮
+I've done a lot of Freelancing @ Upwork and I'm currently a Backend Developer Intern @ iFood 🌮

 ### What are my main programming languages? 🖥️